01 of 05

 Should you decide to be brave and try wild camping in Scotland, check out Scotland's "Know Before You Go Outdoor Access Code" for the rules to abide by.

 Best Tent Campsites in the Cairngorms

-There are probably dozens of tent campsites in the Cairngorms National Park but many of them only set aside a small area for tents among the caravans, camping cars and cabins.
-The selection on the next few pages includes sites that are highly rated by other campers for their views, facilities and nearby attractions.
+There are probably dozens of tent campsites in the Cairngorms National Park, but many of them only set aside a small area for tents among the caravans, camping cars, and cabins.
+The selection in the next few sections includes sites that are highly rated by other campers for their views, facilities, and nearby attractions.
 Booking in advance is essential.Continue to 3 of 5 below.

 03 of 05